Rules ver. 1.7

 Lateral/transverse = Y axis (+Y = towards the left when viewed from the front)

 FWCL = Front wheel centerline, RWCL = Rear wheel centerline

-The reference plane is Z=-300, which is coincident with the lowest surface of the allowed bodywork volume (Z=0 at FWCL).
-The lowest point of the wheels is below the reference plane.
-The wheelbase of the car is fixed at 3400mm with the FWCL at X=0 and the RWCL at X=3400mm.
+The reference plane is Z=0, which is coincident with the lowest surface of the allowed bodywork, excluding the floor plank.
+The wheelbase of the car is fixed at 3600mm with the FWCL at X=0 and the RWCL at X=3600mm.

 2. Submission Requirements

 2.1 An entry should be a single compressed archive file (ZIP etc) named using the format “<team>_<round>_<version>”.
 It must contain: